Skip to content

 What a Drama!

-Every opera production is a gigantic project—with a fixed deadline (opening night), a limited budget (that never stretches far enough), and a team of specialists who each live in their own universe.
+Every opera production is a gigantic project—with a fixed deadline, a limited budget, and a team of specialists who each live in their own universe.

 Read More